chixPea/chixEngine/structure.md

 BUILD_GAME_RELEASE, will compile pretty much everything in release mode.

 ## Game
-Game files, like resources,object definitions, etc.
+Game files, like resources,object definitions, etc. Also, this is the actual entrypoint.

 ## Engine
-Where the base engine and tools are
+Where the base engine and tools are.
+Also, the engine is essentially a static library for `game`.

 ## chixLib
 A static library that contains utils like linear math and such